 The physics of the train, although difficult to handle and a little rough, fits pretty much to reality - taking this train every day to get to school.
 However, I come to Rivet's weakest point, which didn't change despite complaints about its previous Re 460: the sounds.
 In motion, the sounds of wheels and air friction are present, but you can clearly feel that a lot of engine and compressor noise is missing.
 In the cab, this problem is relatively unnoticeable, but in a passenger or external view it becomes disturbing - it seems that the add-on suffers from bugs on this side, let's hope that this will be corrected soon...
 Another thing that bothers me a little bit, the lack of rolling stock could have been solved by adding different liveries, especially since the company Thurbo is known for its wrap advertising.
 Unfortunately, only the basic livery is available...
 Let's hope that the community fixes this problem quickly.

 The route is provided with two Railfan scenarios and seven career scenarios, including a driving tutorial.
-However, the missions are not very diversified due to the lack of rolling stock: there are only passenger services, although in reality freight also runs on the line, as shown by the few industrial sidings.
+However, the missions are not very diversified due to the lack of rolling stock: there are only passenger services, which is due to the choice of the line itself: the few industrial spurs have not been used in reality for several years.
 However, some good innovations can be noticed, such as random request stops, train splitting along the way, training scenarios without intermediate stops, etc. Unfortunately, the scenarios do not use real timetables, which many routes are missing and which I think is a shame.
 The route is also available in Quick Drive mode, where you can choose any departure or arrival station.